jordanaf808/jaf-ltd/LearningLog.md

 We want to switch our Sign-In/Auth process from an Observer pattern to a more Promise oriented method of asynchronously fetching/updating that data accordingly.
 Because promises are becoming more prevalent.

 We have the Google sign-in method and the plain email/password sign in.
-So we need 2 seperate sets of Start, Complete, and Failure Action Types.
+So we need 2 separate sets of Start, Complete, and Failure Action Types.

 We change our User Reducer to accept new cases for Google and Email signin action types and return the state with the current user and payload and error status (null or error payload)